intoli/intoli-article-materials/articles/neural-network-initialization/README.md

 echo "backend: Agg" >> ~/.matplotlib/matplotlibrc
 ```

+Note that the scripts do not save files to disk and simply show the plot in a Matplotlib window.
 To make the plots just run the scripts using Python from the virtualenv:

 ```bash